Module Descriptions

 This module is designed to help the student build an ethical framework that considers a holistic understanding of the human person (head, heart and hands).
 Students are exposed to ethical theories that enable them to reflect on ways in which to respond to current moral, intellectual and social questions.
 Students work to integrate ethical theory into their experience of life and explore how this contributes to the good of the world.

-This module provides students with an introduction to Customer Experience and the management thereof on a business’s journey towards customer-centricity.
+This module provides students with an introduction to Customer Experience (CX) and the management thereof on a business’s journey towards customer-centricity.
 Students will understand the fundamental practices, concepts, and frameworks of CX and gain a deeper understanding of ‘the customer’ so that they can build real value for a business.
 At the conclusion of the module students will be able to define and apply components of the CX eco-system, specify a business’s customer value proposition, describe the various components of CX and create empathy and customer journey maps for targeted customers.
 Students will also be able to apply and interpret key CX and operations metrics.

 This module provides students with a theoretically grounded insight into change management best practice and their application in the modern world of work.
 Students will learn about change models, how individuals respond to change and how to support others through change, regardless of their level within the organisational hierarchy.
 Students will explore the realities of the new world of work with its constant fluidity and disruption and how to thrive therein.
-At the conclusion of the module students will be able to interpret their own and others’ responses to change and how to shape and influence the direction of change.

-This module prepares students for the challenges of a constantly changing world by focusing on the micro-economic behaviour of individuals, households, and firms in the economic system.
+This module prepares students for the challenges of a constantly changing world by focusing on the microeconomic behaviour of individuals, households, and firms in the economic system.
 Students will learn about consumer choice, firm and market structure, factor markets, externalities, public goods and welfare, as well as general equilibrium and market efficiency.
-At the conclusion of the module, students will be able to critically analyse and interpret microeconomic behaviour, evaluate economic issues and make informed decisions in real-world situations, based on microeconomic principles.
+At the conclusion of the module, students will be able to critically analyse and interpret microeconomic behaviour, evaluate economic issues and make informed decisions in real-world situations, based on microeconomic principles

 This module introduces students to operations management and the manufacturing of products and services.
 Students will learn about manufacturing strategies, operational performance, planning, processes, designs, inventory and quality management.
 Students will explore how continuous improvement, risk management and Industry 4.0 digital technologies are applied to optimise and sustain manufacturing processes and performance.
-At the conclusion of the module, students will be able to recognise and interpret issues and challenges in manufacturing and know how to develop and apply various solutions so that manufacturing organisations achieve their strategic objectives and remain constantly competitive.
+At the conclusion of the module, students will be able to recognise and interpret issues and challenges in manufacturing and know how to develop and apply various solutions so that manufacturing organisations achieve their strategic objectives and remain constantly competitive

 This module explores the concepts of strategic management and innovation within the context of today's rapidly changing environments in business organisations.
 Students will learn how strategic management relates to business planning, modelling, analysis, decision-making and influencing others.
 Students will also learn about an organisation’s vision, mission, and values, and the aligned business strategies to best utilise the organisation’s resources.
 Students will develop an understanding of strategic decisions and leadership with a strong focus on ethical and innovation considerations.
 At the conclusion of the module, students will be able to apply strategic management concepts and techniques in case studies which helps develop skills to solve real-world business challenges.

-This module introduces the student to the fundamental elements of project management.
 Students will learn about the role of the project manager, the project management office, project management techniques, project communication, risk management and stakeholder engagement, as well as managing the constraints of budgets, timelines and quality.
 Students will also be introduced to agile project management and to the common features of project management software.
 At the conclusion of the module, students will be able to set up a project and apply various project management techniques to ensure that the project is delivered on time and in scope with full appreciation for cost and risk.

-This module takes students through defining a brand’s unique value proposition, positioning, and personality, aligning it with the target audience’s needs and desires.
+This module takes students through defining a brand's unique value proposition, positioning, and personality, aligning it with the target audience's needs and desires.
 Students will understand brand identity and brand architecture as well as integrated communications across a range of channels including advertising, PR, social media, and content marketing.
-Students will revisit elements of customer experience (CX) and will explore consistent messaging across all communication channels to reinforce the brand’s core values and mission.
+Students will revisit elements of customer experience (CX) and will explore consistent messaging across all communication channels to reinforce the brand's core values and mission.
 By thoroughly exploring market differentiation students will be able to strategically position a brand so that it is set apart from competitors and resonates with the target audience.
-By the end of the module students will be able to track brand performance and to focus on sustainable brand growth by continually adapting strategies to changing market dynamics and customer preferences.
+By the end of the module students will be able to track brand performance and to focus on sustainable brand growth by continually adapting strategies to changing market dynamics and customer preferences

 This module provides a study of aggregate economics.
 Students will learn about total production, income and expenditure, economic growth, aggregate employment, general price level and changes in inflation.
 Students will understand different models, simplified versions of the real world, which provide insights into the interactions between different components in the economy.
 In particular, the effect of interest rate changes on spending and unemployment, and the IS-LM and AS-AD models are discussed in depth.
 By the conclusion of the module, student will be able to analyse and explain short-run macroeconomic questions in an open economy model and apply economic principles to real-world problems and propose solutions.